 Animals first had sex in a Scottish lake!
 Study of fossils of Microbrachius dicki noted an L-shaped appendage on males while females have a small bony structure that appeared to lock in the male structure.
 This suggests they're the first species to have stopped reproducing by spawning and have sex.
 The first sex-position would have been side-by-side (like square dancing).
 The fossil record suggests fish ultimately reverted to spawning before copulation returned in sharks and rays.

-Birth control pills are feminizing fish!
-Wastewater containing estrogen (from birth control pill use) is spilling into waterways.
+Birth control pills are feminising fish!
+Wastewater containing oestrogen (from birth control pill use) is spilling into waterways.
 This hormone is interfering with fish reproduction because male fish (fatheads) begin to produce egg yolk and, ultimately, eggs!
 This is leading to a crash in the population (an important food source).

 Ming, the nickname given to an ocean quahog clam, dredged off the coast of Iceland is thought to be the oldest individual (non-colonial) animal ever discovered.
 Born in 1499, it lived for 507 years, dying in 2006.